SivaCn/linux.dot.files/README.md

          $ git remote add dotfiles https://github.com/SivaCn/linux.dot.files.git
          $ git fetch dotfiles

-         These commands will link to the repo, and make ready to go, before proceeding further, you must either backup all your existing dotfiles or remove them with the install.sh script which can be found inside scripts directory for removing the existing dotfiles, do
+         These commands will link to the repo, and make ready to go, before proceeding further, you must either backup all your existing dotfiles or remove them with the cleanup.sh script which can be found inside scripts directory

+         for removing the existing dotfiles, do
          $ sh scripts/cleanup.sh